 Critical Asian Studies

 This collaborative seeks to develop a new model for Asian Studies for our current epoch often referred to as “the Asian century.”
 We intend to develop new intellectual, pedagogical, and outreach models for Asian Studies.
 Our consideration of Asian studies will include the geographical areas of South Asia, Southeast Asia, East Asia, and diasporic Asia.
 Our work will be interdisciplinary and consider the ways in which an approach that favors discipline-based methodology over nation-state based empiricism can enliven the field of Asian studies in the US.
 In other words, we will use the collaborative to develop an intellectual vision for the field of Asian studies suited to concerns of this century.
 The collaborative intends to focus on three directions for the study of Asia: Intra- Asian dynamics and movement – the movement of media, technology, and capital; environmental studies in Asia; and a critical examination of the category, “Asia.”
 In developing these thematic areas of inquiry, we will challenge established theoretical paradigms commonly used in the study of Asia; namely, postcolonial studies and the orientalist approach to the study of Asia that aligns theory with “the West” and empirical case study with “the East.”
+Conversation with the Collaborative.

 Conveners: Hiromi Mizuno (History), Teri Caraway (Political Science), Timothy Gitzen (Anthropology)